 Indicator 7.6.3.
-Affected stakeholders are provided with an opportunity for culturally appropriate engagement in monitoring and planning processes of management activities that affect their interests.
+Affected rights holders and affected stakeholders are provided with an opportunity for culturally appropriate engagement in monitoring and planning processes of management activities that affect their interests.

-1) Documents: Records of engagement with affected stakeholders.
+1) Documents: Records of engagement with affected rights holders and affected stakeholders.